Innocents (video): "Missing" tracks

 The songs "Witch in the Ditch" and the ABBA cover "Gimme!
 Gimme!
 Gimme!" were also recorded as part of the set list but were omitted from the video release.
-The songs are featured on the DVD of the 3 disc 'deluxe' edition of 2009's remastered 21st anniversary edition of The Innocents.
+The songs are featured on the DVD of the 3-disc 'deluxe' edition of 2009's remastered 21st anniversary edition of The Innocents.

 DVD re-release

-On 26 October 2009 in the UK (24 November 2009 in the US and 23 October 2009 Germany), to mark its 21st anniversary, Erasure re-released The Innocents album.
-A 3 disc 'deluxe' edition of this release included the Innocents concert on DVD, along with the above listed missing tracks and the original BBC documentary.
+On 26 October 2009 in the UK (24 November 2009 in the U.S. and 23 October 2009 in Germany), to mark its 21st anniversary, Erasure re-released The Innocents.
+A 3-disc 'deluxe' edition of this release included the Innocents concert on DVD, along with the above listed missing tracks and the original BBC documentary.